hms-dbmi-cellenics/cellenics-utils/README.md

 ### account
 A set of helper commands to aid with managing Cellenics account information (creating user accounts, changing passwords).
 See `biomage account --help` for more information, parameters and default values.

-### release

-Creates new releases from develop branches.

-`biomage release` -> creates a new release asking for systems to be released.
-`biomage release --all` -> creates a new release for all repos (ui, api, pipeline, worker).

 ### rds

 Includes many rds connection-related mechanisms.
 See `biomage rds --help` for more details.